This section includes important information about your school visit to the Earth Trust such as what to bring and how to get here.

 How do you deal with allergies?

-Please make the team aware (on your booking form) of any allergies before your visit whether this is to food or insect stings.
+Please make the team aware (on your booking form) of any allergies (food, insect stings, etc) before your visit.

-The Earth Trust is not a nut free zone, our gardens/nature reserve contains nut trees including walnut and hazelnut, we cannot also 100% guarantee the indoor spaces are nut free.
+The Earth Trust is not a nut free zone, our gardens and nature reserve contain nut trees including walnut and hazelnut and we cannot guarantee the indoor spaces are nut free.
 Some workshops will have a food element such as campfire cooking on history or survival days.
 If there are any dietary requirements please let us know as soon as possible (on your booking form).

 Will we have access to toilets?